International Day of the victims of enforced Disappearances

 - Participation of agents of the State, at least indirectly by acquiescence.

 - Refusal to reveal the fate or location of the victim.

 Activities on International Day of the Victims of Enforced Disappearances

 To spread awareness many exhibitions of photographs and the screening of several short films are conducted.
 Activists, NGOs, courts, and international organizations have increasingly sought to prevent enforced disappearances and obtain retroactive justice for victims.

 A number of international bodies and organizations in the fields of human rights activism and humanitarian aid are working against secret imprisonment.
 The International Day of the Disappearances is used as an opportunity to highlight these institutions’ work, increase public awareness, and call for donations and volunteers.

-For the family members of the disappeared it is another opportunity to take out photos of their beloved husbands and wives, sons and daughters, cousins, brothers, and sisters, that one day went to work in the shop or a field and never returned.
-They tirelessly carry their images, in picture frames, on wooden boards, or in lockets hung around their necks, they take them to public events to fight against impunity and injustice and so that they will not be forgotten.
+For the family members of the disappeared it is another opportunity to take out photos of their beloved husbands and wives, sons and daughters, cousins, brothers, and sisters, who one day went to work in the shop or a field and never returned.
+They tirelessly carry their images, in picture frames, on wooden boards, or in lockets hung around their necks, they take them to public events to fight against impunity and injustice so that they will not be forgotten.
 If enforced disappearance was meant to annihilate the history of that person it is the family members that maintain their history alive.